 The Educational Purposes, Ethics and Beliefs research group draws on history, history of ideas and philosophy of education to engage with questions about the meaning and purpose of the educational endeavour and the place of values in education.

-Learning, Culture and Identity includes interests in: linguistic human rights, second language creative writing, forensic linguistics, critical discourse analysis, English as an Additional Language, international student experience and university culture, academic literacies and writing identities.
+Language, Learning, Culture and Identity includes interests in: linguistic human rights, second language creative writing, forensic linguistics, critical discourse analysis, English as an Additional Language, international student experience and university culture, academic literacies and writing identities.

 Educational Policy, Partnership and Leadership underpins and influences much of the research carried out in the School of Education.
 Specifically we are concerned with the changing policy agenda for education, the new relationships being forged as school, further education and university partnerships change in role and structure, and in considering what types of leadership might be required to address the multiple challenges of the 21st century.